 Docker allows you to completely abstract the underlying operating system and run your app across multiple platforms (local machine, cloud or on-premise data centre) as long as the destination has the Docker runtime (Docker daemon) running.
 With Docker, the Continuous Delivery philosophy Build once deploy anywhere really comes to the fore.
 You build your binary artifact as a Docker image that includes all the application stack and requirements once and deploy the same image to various environments.
 This ensures the binary is built once and the same source code is promoted in subsequent deployments, allowing agile, continuous application delivery.

 I have been using Docker for local development, testing and for running apps in production.
 Docker is pretty swift to get started with, allows rapid app development, setting up builds and running tests in a repeatable and consistent manner.
-But is this flexibility worth it when it comes to running your apps in production?
+You can get an application running on your local machine with all its dependencies (web servers, databases) in fairly quick time.
+Does that mean you ship your machine to production?
+Probably not!
 Because you are working with the Docker abstraction, do you need to worry about any underlying security risks, is it all taken care of or should you even care?

 Docker is a virtualization technique used to create isolated environments called containers for running your applications.
 A container is quite like a VM but light-weight.
 It is a bare minimum linux machine with minimum packages installed which means it uses less CPU, less memory and less disk space than a full blown VM.
 Containers are more like application runtime environments that sit on top of the OS (Docker host) and create an isolated environment in which to run your application.